wylanswets/homebridge-sure-petcare-platform/README.md

 * Pet Door Connect

 ## Change Log:
+### 0.1.4 - Oct.
+6, 2020
+* Wired in lock_mode to actually work becuase who needs to test code you write?

 ### 0.1.3 - Oct.
 6, 2020
 * Added lock_mode support to specify how the pet doors would lock from homekit.